packit/packit.dev/content/docs/guide.md

 message on your commits.

 Besides that:
-* If you want to configure builds via Packit Service, your software needs to comply with [Copr guidelines](https://docs.pagure.org/copr.copr/user_documentation.html#what-i-can-build-in-copr) since we use [Fedora Copr](src.fedoraproject.org/) for the builds.
+* If you want to configure builds via Packit, your software needs to comply with [Copr guidelines](https://docs.pagure.org/copr.copr/user_documentation.html#what-i-can-build-in-copr) since we use [Fedora Copr](src.fedoraproject.org/) for the builds.
-  Therefore, please, make sure you read them before configuring the [Packit Service build job](/docs/configuration/#copr_build).
+  Therefore, please, make sure you read them before configuring the [Packit build job](/docs/configuration/#copr_build).
 * If you are interested in using [internal instance of the Testing Farm](https://docs.testing-farm.io/general/0.1/services.html#_red_hat_ranch) to run your tests in, please, [reach out to us](/#contact), since for this job, an additional approval on our side is needed.
 * For retrying the [build](/docs/configuration/#copr_build) and [test](/docs/configuration/#tests) jobs via `/packit build` and `/packit test` pull request comments,